Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is a heap buffer overflow in the libwebp library's lossless codec's handling of Huffman coding.
-The issue occurs when processing specially crafted WebP files containing unbalanced Huffman trees with codes longer than normal, causing the function generating lookup tables to write data beyond the allocated buffer.
-The bug existed because libwebp would write invalid lookup tables before performing consistency checks (Cloudflare Blog).
+The vulnerability is a heap buffer overflow in the lossless codec's handling of Huffman coding.
+The bug occurs when processing specially crafted WebP files containing unbalanced Huffman trees with codes longer than normal, causing the function generating lookup tables to write data beyond the allocated buffer.
+While libwebp had checks for Huffman tree validity, it would write invalid lookup tables before performing the consistency check (Cloudflare Blog).

 Source: This report was generated using AI